AdobeDocs/graphql-mesh-gateway/src/pages/gateway/cicd.md

 - Variables are for information that is not sensitive, for example, a variable could determine if you are targeting `stage` or `prod`.
 Additionally, you can configure variables to carry different values based on the environment you are using.

 - Secrets are for sensitive information, such as access tokens.
-These are never exposed in the Github code repo.
+These are never exposed in the GitHub code repository.

 ### Add a secret or variable